QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    \vdots \ - \Phi_i] .

+**Lagrange multipliers as gradient of value function**

-For us a useful fact is that Lagrange multipliers equal gradients of the  planner’s value function
+A useful fact is that Lagrange multipliers equal gradients of the  planner’s value function

 .. math::